SuleimanFarah/sunpy/Gsoc-2013-project---sunpy-local-database.md

 ## Questions to answer
 * Should a user be able to query the database directly or only through a data search?
 * If so, what should be the result of a query?
 Define the query response object.
+* What field values are optional?
+What are required?

 ## Usage Case Examples